Frosinone: Ancient age

 Silio Italico also praises Frusino during the listing of the Roman allies in the Battle of Canne ("a duro Frusino haud imbellis aratro", VIII, p.
 398).
-Even Greek writers cited it in their writings, while among the Romans, later, Decimo Giunio Giovenale highlighted the tranquility of the city.
+Even Greek writers cited it in their writings, while among the Romans, later, Decimo Giunio Giovenale highlighted the tranquillity of the city.

-Many ancient writers, including Tito Livio, Cassio Dione, Silio Italico, Festo Pomponio, Floro, the aforementioned Juvenal, Marco Tullio Cicerone | Cicero remember the city of Frusino not only for mere historical facts, but also for the virtues of its inhabitants.
+Many ancient writers, including Tito Livio, Cassio Dione, Silio Italico, Festo Pomponio, Floro, the aforementioned Juvenal, and Marco Tullio Cicerone (Cicero) note the city of Frusino not only for mere historical facts, but also for the virtues of its inhabitants.
 Cicero himself in the territory of Frosinone owned a villa or a property, as it is possible to guess from a letter sent to his friend Atticus.

 Despite the political and military troubles, Frusino was a prefecture and a municipality with all the rights that Roman citizenship entailed.
-The city obtained the citizenship rights and became a colony in Roman imperial times, when part of its lands were assigned to Roman legionaries.
+The city obtained citizenship rights and became a colony in Roman imperial times, when part of its lands was assigned to Roman legionaries.
 As some historians report, the walls were built to defend the city.
-It was embellished with buildings, monuments and statues, which wars, the passing of time, the neglect or foolishness of men have ruined, although in recent decades numerous artifacts have been found preserved in various museums, for example the famous statue of Mars located in Rome, at Villa Albani, which was found in 1744 in the area that is still called Colle Marte today.
+It was embellished with buildings, monuments and statues, which wars, the passing of time, and the neglect or foolishness of men have ruined, although in recent decades numerous artefacts have been found preserved in various museums, for example, the famous statue of Mars located in Rome, at Villa Albani, which was found in 1744 in the area that is still called Colle Marte today.

 The sources are obscure on the spread of Christianity in Frosinone, but it is believed that an ancient diocese existed; the city was the birthplace of two popes, Pope Ormisda and Pope Silverio (the only case of two popes father and son), today patrons of the city.

 Medieval age

-After the fall of the Western Roman Empire, Frosinone was destroyed several times by foreign invaders; in the early Middle Ages it was an agricultural center of the Duchy of Rome.
-In the 13th century it became the capital of a duchy assigned to the Gaetani, from that century it was occasionally the seat of the rector of Campagna and Marittima, together with other cities of the papal province such as Ferentino, Anagni and Priverno.
+After the fall of the Western Roman Empire, Frosinone was destroyed several times by foreign invaders; in the early Middle Ages it was an agricultural centre of the Duchy of Rome.
+In the 13th century, it became the capital of a duchy assigned to the Gaetani, and from that century it was occasionally the seat of the rector of Campagna and Marittima, together with other cities of the papal province such as Ferentino, Anagni and Priverno.
 In 1350, it was damaged by an earthquake.

-At the beginning of the 14th century the city was dominated by the nearby and powerful Alatri, in turn conquered by Francesco de Ceccano and his Ceccanesi troops for thirty years.
+At the beginning of the 14th century, the city was dominated by the nearby and powerful Alatri, in turn, conquered by Francesco de Ceccano and his Ceccanesi troops for thirty years.